Barfield Farm Fresh

 Barfield Fresh Organic Produce and Fish, Inc will strive to be a leading provider of fresh fish and organic vegetables farmed and cultured from the very eco-friendly, self-sustaining system Barfield Fresh Organic Produce and Fish, Inc will raise awareness in the community, and ensure our products are readily accessible to consumers.
-People of all generations that eat fish and healthy veggies will find an added benefit to purchasing and eating organically grown goldfish/Koi from our controlled and balanced farming system.
-Not only will our fresh goldfish/Koi fish provide a high level of quality, but also the organically grown tomatoes will be fresh, crisp, chemical-free, all adding to the longevity of the produce.
+People of all generations that eat fish and healthy veggies will find an added benefit to purchasing and eating organically grown Tilapia from our controlled and balanced farming system.
+Our fresh Tilapia will provide a high level of quality.
+Our organically grown cukes, peppers, microgreens, lettuces, and tomatoes will be fresh, crisp, chemical-free, all adding to the longevity of the produce.

-Barfield Fresh Organic Produce and Fish, Inc will penetrate the Minot region by implementing a very structured and focused marketing plan to increase the demand of our product line-goldfish/Koi fish and a variety of organic tomatoes.
+Barfield Fresh Organic Produce and Fish, Inc will penetrate the Minot region by implementing a very structured and focused marketing plan to increase the demand for our product line: Tilapia and a variety of organic vegetables.
 The target market niche is thought to be an innovative, environmentally friendly health conscience consumer that cares deeply about nutrition and value.
 Growth potential is unlimited, as fish and vegetables are essential to balanced diet.